-Eating carbohydrates with protein and natural fats will slow down the release of glucose meaning you are less likely to spike blood sugar levels too high.
+Eating carbohydrates with protein and natural fats will slow down gastric emptying and the release of glucose meaning you are less likely to spike blood sugar levels too high.

 Making sure you “never eat a naked carb” means that you always add protein and natural fats e.g. a slice of Burgen soya & linseed bread toast (one of our better recommended breads) will give higher blood sugar levels if only eaten with butter.
 Add peanut butter or eggs and the protein and natural fats will slow down the absorption of glucose and will give better blood sugar levels.

 Another example is an apple.
 A Granny Smith apple is better for blood sugar levels as it is less sweet than other varieties.
 On it’s own it just a simple carb which could spike blood sugar levels.
 Dip the apple in peanut or nut butter and you have a much better snack!

 The Glycaemic Index